cloud-custodian/cloud-custodian/docs/source/aws/lambda.rst

 Because the total AWS API surface area is so large most CloudTrail API event subscriptions need two additional fields:

 #.
 For CloudTrail events we need to reference the source API call.
+In the code
+   block example below this is the ``source:`` key.

 #.
 To work transparently with existing resource policies, we also need to
    specify how to extract the resource IDs from the event via JMESPath so that the resources can be queried.
+In the code block example below this is the ``ids:`` key.

 For very common API calls for policies, some `shortcuts
 <https://github.com/cloud-custodian/cloud-custodian/blob/master/c7n/cwe.py#L28-L69>`_